 Following the Commission's approval of a licence, the licensee will then be required to obtain full approval of their gambling equipment and their internal control system (ICS).
 All gambling equipment - including random number generators and all relevant software and hardware - will be rigorously tested by an independent testing house to ensure compliance with the Commission's published technical standards.
-Two initial gambling equipment approvals and one conditional gambling equipment approval were made in 2022.
+Five initial gambling equipment approvals and one conditional gambling equipment approval were made in 2023.
+Of the five initial gambling equipment approvals one was a full approval of a conditional approval made in 2022.